hevling/homeassistant-config/README.md

 # Home Assistant

-My home automation is not as advanced as many other configuration but I find it very practical and use it on a daily basis.
+My home automation is not as advanced as many other configurations but for me it is very practical and I use it on a daily basis.
 The house should still be functional even when the internet or software is down.
-That results into solution that don't use cloud services and that everything can be operated manually.
+That results into solution that don't use cloud services and everything can be operated manually.

 ## Current infrastructure